 - Add 4 tablespoons of melted butter to a 9 x 13 baking dish then evenly spread brown sugar on top.

-- Whisk eggs, sugar, remaining melted butter, bourbon, and vanilla together in a small bowl.
+- Whisk eggs, sugar, remaining 8 tablespoons melted butter, bourbon, and vanilla together in a small bowl.
 Pour the egg mixture over the bread mixture, then fold in the chopped peaches.

 - Gently pour the bread pudding over the brown sugar layer of your baking dish.
 Cover with aluminum foil and bake for 55-60 minutes.
 Remove the foil and bake for an additional 15 minutes or until it is golden brown and the center is set.Let cool for 15 minutes.
 Serve warm with glaze, or at room temperature.